What Is a Nuclear Bone Scan?

 - Paget’s disease of the bone, which affects how new tissue replaces the old

-- Infection in your bone (called osteomyelitis) or in an artificial joint such as a hip or knee
+- Infection in your bone (osteomyelitis) or in an artificial joint such as a hip or knee

-- Dead bone tissue caused by poor blood supply (another name for this is avascular necrosis)
+- Dead bone tissue caused by poor blood supply (avascular necrosis)

-- Fibrous dysplasia, a genetic condition in which your body develops scarlike tissue instead of healthy bones
+- Fibrous dysplasia, a condition passed down from your parents in which your body develops scarlike tissue instead of healthy bones

-You can eat and drink normally before your scan.
-You don’t really have to do anything special to prepare, but certain substances can interfere with the tracer.
-Tell your doctor if you’ve:
+You can eat and drink as you usually would before your scan.
+You don’t have to do anything special to prepare.
+But certain things can interfere with the tracer, so tell your doctor if you have:

 - Taken an over-the-counter medication containing bismuth (such as Pepto-Bismol)